NIEM/NIEM.github.io/training/iepd-developer/map-and-model/index.md

 ### Source Data Columns (A)

-1. Identify a data object within the exisiting exchange content model.
+1. Identify a data object within the existing exchange content model.
 This is the **Source Container Type**, which is the data source high-level object, class, or context of a set of data elements (e.g., person, vehicle, arrest) to which they belong.

 2. Identify an element within that object.
 This is the **Source Element**, which is a specific data element that is associated with the Source Container Type.